-- 1. Increasing the extent to which disabled pupils can participate in the school curriculum and in activities such as after school clubs, leisure and sporting events and school trips, - 2.
-Monitoring full compliance in Ysgol Harri Tudur / Henry Tudor School new build, - 3.
+1. Increasing the extent to which disabled learners can participate in the school curriculum and in activities such as after school clubs, leisure and sporting events and school trips,

+- 2. Monitoring full compliance within Ysgol Harri Tudur / Henry Tudor School, - 3.
 Improving the delivery to disabled people of written information provided to people who are not disabled.